kmenghini/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  SF Restaurant Search

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Search for restaurants in SF and save your favorites!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  SF Restaurant Search helps hungry people find the perfect place to eat.
+It will find a place that matches exactly what you're craving, and show you pictures of it to help you decide, too.
+If you see more than one place that you like, use our handy save feature to store it for next time!

 ## Problem ##
   > Describe the problem your product solves.
+  SF Restaurant Search helps solve the problem of deciding where to eat.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

 ## Quote from You ##
   > A quote from a spokesperson in your company.